-Complimentary activities at Taveuni Palms include swimming off your small private beach, kayaking around the island, great solo or guided snorkelling on the house reef and bikes for exploring the area.
-Foodies can take a cooking class with the chef to discover how to make the villa’s fabulous papaya soup, cassava chips and coconut pesto dip; nimble-fingered guests can learn to craft flower leis (garlands) or head decorations.
+Free activities at Taveuni Palms include swimming off your small private beach, kayaking around the island, great solo or guided snorkelling on the house reef and bikes for exploring.
+Foodies can take a cooking class with the chef to learn how to make the villa’s papaya soup, cassava chips and coconut pesto dip; nimble-fingered guests can craft flower leis (garlands) or head decorations.
 Too taxing?
-The groundsmen will happily climb a tree to fetch you a fresh coconut to savour by the pool.
+The groundsmen will climb a tree to fetch you a fresh coconut to savour by the pool.

-Popular excursions, priced separately, include horse riding from Vuna, with scenic mountain and island views, and a trip to the Waitabu Marine Park to the east, where white-sand beaches, snorkelling and bilibili river rafting await, as well as a village visit.
-Gorgeous walks taking in beaches, rivers, rainforest and waterfalls include the spectacular Lavena Coastal Walk (which can be teamed with kayaking), the Bouma Falls Hike and the more demanding Vidawa Rainforest Walk, with transport, guides and gear included.
+Popular excursions include horse riding from Vuna, with scenic mountain and island views, and a trip to the Waitabu Marine Park to the east, where beaches, snorkelling and bilibili river rafting await, as well as a village visit.
+Walks taking in beaches, rivers, rainforest and waterfalls include the spectacular Lavena Coastal Walk (which can be teamed with kayaking), the Bouma Falls Hike and the more demanding Vidawa Rainforest Walk, with transport, guides and gear included.
 En route you’ll spy rare tropical birds and fauna, and you can cool off in rock pools or picnic when you need a break.
 For more cultural experiences, check out local villages, mission churches or the International Date Line, which runs through a landmark on Taveuni.

 With amazing, all-inclusive meals at Taveuni Palms, you’re unlikely to stray in search of food, but if you’re looking for somewhere to eat before or after arrival, try Restaurant Tramonto (+679 888 2224), on nearby Prince Charles Beach west of Matei Airport.
 The Brit royal once took a dip here, hence the moniker, and you can enjoy princely pizza and chilled-out ocean views.
 Coast-hugging guesthouse eatery Coconut Grove Restaurant (+679 888 0328) is a more authentic Fijian affair, with fish, meat, soup, salads and regular buffets, washed down with sea views.